 When a website or article boldly claims to be reporting the truth, it is usually reporting fake news.

-A credible news outlet should avoid patenting truthful reporting like this, because it implies that other outlets are lying, and it does so without providing the evidence to support the implication.
+A credible news outlet should avoid "patenting" truthful reporting by making such claims.
+Why?
+Because it implies that other outlets might be untrustworthy, and it does so without providing the concrete evidence to support the implication.

 If you care about truth, then you should stop implying that others are lying.
 Concentrate on your own reporting, then one day, if you do well, you might become mainstream!